abadid/cmsc424-spring2023/project2/README.md

 The `points` columns of the `ffairlines` table is calculated as follows.
 A customer gets one point for each minute they spend on a flight with the given airline.
 The time spent on the airline is the difference of the local_arrival_time and  local_departing_time.
 (For simplicity, we ignore the time zones and simply calculate the difference in minutes).

-Unfortuantely there are several apps that are using this schema, and some of them need some time before they can update their code to move to the new schema.
+Unfortunately there are several apps that are using this schema, and some of them need some time before they can update their code to move to the new schema.
 In the meantime, they want to use the old schema.
 On the other hand, other apps need to use the new schema right away.
 We can't use views to solve this problem since both the apps that want to use the old schema and the apps that want to use the new schema want to insert new records into their respective schemas (see the discussion in the textbook about inserting data into views).

 We can solve this using triggers!
 We'll keep the old customers table around.
 And we'll give the new customers table a different name `newcustomers`.
 Originally it is populated with data from the original customers table (without the frequentflieron column which instead will be populated in the new ffairline table).